dartmouth-cs98/hack-a-thing-2-food-helper/README.md

 ##What I learned
 - Apple has a lot of cool tools that are avaliable in the object library
 - Xcode has alot of moving parts and the initial learning curve is really high
+- Xocides structure, the difference between building in xcode simulator then getting it on your phone

 ##What didn’t work